JuliaParallel/DistributedNext.jl/docs/src/_changelog.md

   implementation would take a worker out of the pool and immediately put it back in without waiting for the returned [`Future`](@ref).
 Now it will wait for the `Future` before putting the worker back in the pool ([#20]).
+- Fixed cases like `addprocs([("machine 10.1.1.1:9000", 2)])` where the bind
+  port is specified.
+Previously this would cause errors when the workers all tried to bind to the same port, now all additional workers will treat the bind port as a port hint ([#19]).

 ### Added
 - A watcher mechanism has been added to detect when both the Distributed stdlib